-Wild Camping Disclaimers
+Dispersed Camping Disclaimers

-Wild camping is an adventure in the truest sense of the word.
+Dispersed camping is an adventure in the truest sense of the word.
 Being miles from the nearest human also means being miles from help if an emergency should arise.

 With this in mind, it is wise to begin our guide with a few disclaimers:

-Wild Camping is NOT for beginners.
+Dispersed Camping is NOT for beginners.
 If you’ve never pitched a tent before, this is not a good place to start.
 If you don’t have a solid base of camping and survival skills, take more time to master them before you attempt wild camping.
 If you are uncomfortable with the potential for danger, there’s no shame in staying in organized campsites.

 This is NOT a hike-in or backpacking guide.
 There are plenty of articles discussing the details of how to complete a multi-day wilderness hiking adventure.
 These instructions are intended for utilizing off-road capable vehicles to access free campsites.

-If you do not have experience driving a vehicle off-road, wild camping is NOT a good time to start.
+If you do not have experience driving a vehicle off-road, dispersed camping is NOT a good time to start.
 There are already a number of things that could go wrong on a wild camping trip, so why add the risk of damaging or disabling your vehicle?
 Being unable to drive when you’re 20 miles from town is NOT a situation you want to be in.

 The desert is a stark and dangerous landscape.
 There are a LOT of things that can injure or kill you in the desert.
 Animals and creepy crawlies are the obvious ones, but the plants and the weather can do a number on you and your crew as well.
 This is likely the driest place you will ever visit: the desert will literally draw moisture out of your body 24 hours a day.
 Circumstances can change in the desert – and fast.
 Be prepared to face a multitude of conditions.